Klaus Clusius

-Klaus Paul Alfred Clusius (19 March 1903 – 28 May 1963) was a German physical chemist from Breslau (Wrocław), Silesia.
+Klaus Paul Alfred Clusius (19 March 1903 – 28 May 1963) was a German physical chemist.
 During World War II, he worked on the German nuclear energy project, also known as the Uranium Club; he worked on isotope separation techniques and heavy water production.
 After the war, he was a professor of physical chemistry at the University of Zurich.
-He died in Zurich.

-Education
+Life and education

-Clusius studied at the Technische Hochschule Breslau (today, the Wrocław University of Technology) from 1922 to 1926.
+Clusius was born on 19 March 1903 in Breslau, Silesia, German Empire (now Wrocław, Poland).
+He studied at the Technische Hochschule Breslau (today the Wrocław University of Science and Technology) from 1922 to 1926.
 He received his doctorate in 1926, under Arnold Eucken, who was the director of the physicochemical institute there; his thesis was on the specific heat of solids at low temperatures.
 From 1926 to 1929, he was Eucken's teaching assistant.
 From 1929 to 1930, under a Rockefeller Foundation Fellowship, he did postdoctoral studies and research at the University of Oxford, with Cyril Norman Hinshelwood, and at the Leiden University.
 He completed his Habilitation, in 1931, at the Georg-August-Universität Göttingen under Eucken, who had been the director of the physicochemical institute there since 1929.
 He then became Eucken's teaching assistant.

+He died in Zurich on 28 May 1963.